-- a.
-As of the date of this Offering Memorandum we currently have over 6,745 registered shippers.
-Our objective is to successfully sign up an additional 4,500 Shippers which, based on our current and projected conversion rate will produce 750 or more new revenue producing accounts; - b.
-To successfully engage an additional 600 Carriers, including 50 more of the largest firms in North America with application programming interfaces.
-Based on our current estimates, this could also indirectly bring up to 300 revenue producing accounts with an estimated additional 10 billion lanes; - c.
-Expand the shipper sales and brokerage department from the current one (1) full-time senior account manager to four (4) to focus on larger targeted U.S. and Canadian Shippers. - d.
-Expand the customer care staffing from the current department manager and six (6) part-time personnel as necessary to maintain a ratio of one (1) fulltime service person per 250 revenue accounts and ensure a rapid response to service issues and billing resolution and personal contact; - e.
-Extend the product development of the software system to an integrated mobile application; - f.
-Continue the existing quotation and booking software system development to enhance the existing categories and expand the range of services offered including: - dry LTL and TL - temperature-controlled cargo - selected specialized equipment (e.g. heavy haul) - add-on services, e.g. cargo insurance (covered by third party) - the selection of a 'lower emission' option for all modes, including showing actual emissions by carrier (subject to receiving approval from SmartWay and the Canadian Ministry of Natural Resources to display this data); and - g.
+- d.
+Expand the customer care staffing from the current department manager and six (6) part-time personnel as necessary to maintain a ratio of one (1) fulltime service person per 200 revenue accounts and ensure a rapid response to service issues and billing resolution and personal contact; - e.
+Extend the product development of the software system to an integrated mobile application (in testing, to be released in Q2-2019) and the Link2Rail system; - f.
+Continue the existing quotation and booking software system development to enhance the existing categories and expand the range of services offered including: - Integrated door to door LTL and FTL by rail service from additional carriers - Automated flatbed and container shipments - Improved automated handling of quoting and booking for FTL services - g.
 Ensure the Company's operations are well organized and administered, including the financial reporting, mitigation of risk and commercial liability, regulatory and government compliance, protection of intellectual property and a positive, inclusive company culture.